mxagar/airbnb_data_analysis/Blog_Post.md

 ## The Dataset and Its Processing

-If you'd like go directly to the meet, you can skip this section.
+If you'd like go directly to the meat, you can skip this section.
 Here, I give an overview of most what is done in all the four notebooks of my [Gihub repository](https://github.com/mxagar/airbnb_data_analysis) that help answer the questions pose above.
 Those preliminary steps consist of the data cleaning, the feature engineering and selection and the data modelling.

 AirBnB provides with several CSV files for each world region: (1) a listing of properties that offer accommodation, (2) reviews related to the listings, (3) a calendar and (4) geographical data.
 A detailed description of the features in each file can be found in the official [dataset dictionary](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=982310896).